avwsolutions/opensearch-training-material/labs/04-Discover/README.md

 <img src="https://raw.githubusercontent.com/avwsolutions/opensearch-training-material/main/labs/04-Discover/content/order-columns.png" alt="order-colums">

-You may want to save your results as `orders-table`.
+You are required to save your results as `orders-table` for later usage.
+You can find the save button at the top-right.

 ## Exercise 2 - Applying filters

 This exercise you are going to apply filters.
 You maybe already set a *Time Filter* and *Filter* as part of the previous exercises, but we will now look further into in-depth configuration.
 For example setting *Absolute* time instead of *Relative*.